Aurelien-Peter/OpenCropPhenotyping/README.md

 **An open-source Python framework for high-throughput crop phenotyping using drone and satellite imagery.**

 ## About the project

 OpenCropPhenotyping is an open-source project dedicated to reproducible high-throughput crop phenotyping using remote sensing data.
 The objective is to provide reproducible workflows to extract agronomic traits from UAV and Sentinel-2 imagery, from raw image preprocessing to trait extraction, statistical analysis and visualization.
-The first developments focus on major field crops such as maize, with the possibility of extending the framework to other crops in future releases.
+The project currently combines multispectral Sentinel-2 processing with classical RGB UAV image analysis.
+The first UAV developments focus on crop-row detection, vegetation segmentation and plant-position analysis, with the objective of progressively extending the framework toward more advanced high-throughput phenotyping workflows.

 ## Current Features:
+**Sentinel-2**
 - [X] Sentinel-2 imagery reading
 - [X] Sentinel-2 band selection and resampling
 - [X] NDVI computation